kelj0/NonCSBooksNotes/README.md

 # NonCSBooksNotes
 Personal notes for books that are not related to computer science

+[x] - Cal Newport - Deep Work
+[ ] - Edward B. Burger, Michael Starbird - The 5 Elements of Effective Thinking
+[ ] - Mark Forster - Do It Tomorrow and Other Secrets of Time Management [ ] - Joe Navarro, Marvin Karlins - What Every Body Is Saying [ ] - Gary Keller, Jay Papasan - The ONE Thing

 ### Deep Work (Cal Newport)
 Rules for Focused Success in a Distracted World